Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: Complexity Analysis

-Now, let us consider two scenarios: \begin{itemize} \item Queries without abandonment: In this scenario, the segmented ORBGRAND cannot improve the BLER as there is no query constraint for finding the first valid codeword.
-However, due to the smaller search space, the segmented ORBGRAND is expected to find the codeword with fewer queries, hence it has a lower average complexity.
-This scenario applies to queries with abandonment given the abandonment threshold $b$ is large enough to have a valid codeword within.
-According to Theorem 2 in \cite{duffy-tit}, GRAND algorithms find the error pattern after approximately $2^{n-k}$ queries.
-For instance, this approximation of query bound for eBCH(128,106) is 4,194,304. \item Queries with abandonment: In this scenario, similar to the queries without abandonment, we have a reduction in complexity.
+Now, let us consider the scenario where the search for a valid codeword is abandoned after $b$ queries.
+In this scenario, similar to the queries without abandonment, we have a reduction in complexity.
 Moreover, the abandonment threshold $b$ limits the scope of queries leading to potential decoding failure in ORBGRAND.
 Fig. \ref{fig:success_query} (a) illustrates the failure due to the limited scope of the search.
-As can be seen, the reduction of search space in (b) helps the valid codeword fall into the scope of queries with threshold $b$.
-Observe that this scenario is equivalent to an increase in $b$. \end{itemize} As the maximum query in practice could be a bottleneck of the system and therefore it is important to evaluate the decoding performance and complexity under the abandonment scenario, we consider these two scenarios in the evaluation of segmented ORBGRAND in section \ref{sec:num_results}.
+As can be seen, the reduction of search space in (b) helps the valid codeword falling into the scope of queries with threshold $b$.
+Hence, the reduction in the search space of segmented ORBGRAND is equivalent to increasing the threshold $b$ of ORBGRAND under abandonment.
+As the maximum query in practice could be a bottleneck of the system and therefore it is important to evaluate the decoding performance and complexity under the abandonment scenario, we consider these two scenarios in the evaluation of segmented ORBGRAND in section \ref{sec:num_results}.